High-dimensional regression with outcomes of mixed-type using the multivariate spike-and-slab LASSO: Additional details for the real data analyses

+Using several synthetic datasets of varying dimensions, we compared \texttt{mixed-mSSL} to three other methods in terms of estimating the supports of matrices $\bm{B}$ and $\Omega.$ We compared \texttt{mixed-mSSL} to \citet{wang2023twostep}'s \texttt{mt-MBSP}, and two baseline methods, \texttt{sepSSL} and \texttt{sepglm}.
+Like \texttt{mixed-mSSL}, \texttt{mt-MBSP} is based on a latent, sparse multivariate normal regression model.
+However, while \texttt{mixed-mSSL} models binary outcomes with a probit link, \texttt{mt-MBSP} is based on a logistic link (see Equation (2.2) of \citet{wang2023twostep}). \texttt{mt-MBSP} also specifies element-wise horseshoe priors \citep{CarvalhoHS} on the matrix of regression coefficients and an inverse Wishart prior on the residual latent precision matrix.

-We performed a simulation study to evaluate how well \texttt{mixed-mSSL} can recover the supports of $\bm{B}$ and $\Omega$ in finite data settings.
-We simulated several synthetic datasets of varying dimensions and with varying sparsity patterns.
-We compared \texttt{mixed-mSSL} to three competitors: \citet{wang2023twostep}'s \texttt{mt-MBSP}, and two baseline methods, \texttt{sepSSL} and \texttt{sepglm}.
-The method \texttt{sepSSL} fits a \texttt{SSLASSO} model to each outcome separately, using the standard continuous-outcome version of \citet{RockovaGeorge2018_ssl}'s spike-and-slab LASSO for continuous outcomes and a probit version of spike-and-slab LASSO for binary outcomes.
+The first baseline method \texttt{sepSSL} fits a \texttt{SSLASSO} model to each outcome separately, using the standard continuous-outcome version of \citet{RockovaGeorge2018_ssl}'s spike-and-slab LASSO for continuous outcomes and a probit version of spike-and-slab LASSO for binary outcomes.
 The second baseline method, \texttt{sepglm}, separately fits penalized generalized linear models (GLMs) to each outcome, using a Gaussian model with LASSO penalty for continuous outcomes, and a binomial probit model with LASSO penalty for binary outcomes, both implemented using \texttt{glmnet} \citep{glmnet2010}.
-Like \texttt{mixed-mSSL}, \texttt{mt-MBSP} jointly models mixed-type outcomes using a latent regression formulation, but unlike \texttt{mixed-mSSL}, \texttt{mt-MBSP} specifies element-wise horseshoe priors \citep{CarvalhoHS} on the matrix of regression coefficients and an inverse Wishart prior on the residual latent precision matrix.
-It is worth mentioning that we did not include the \texttt{mmrr} method of \citet{ekvall} as it requires the number of observations ($n$) to exceed the number of covariates ($p$), while our simulation settings specifically focus on the more challenging regime where $p>n$.
+Because the software implementation works only when $n > p,$ we did not include \citet{ekvall}'s \texttt{mmrr} procedure in our simulation study, which focuses on the more challenging $p > n$ regime.